 All organizations that self-identify or fall within the high-risk classification will be required to take additional risk management training.

-The Department of Student Involvement will maintain copies of signed student waivers for the period of no less than two years.
+The Department of Student Involvement will maintain copies of signed student waivers for two years from the last date of activity.

 Flow of Activity

-- Prior to meeting with Risk Management, student and advisor should view the Student Groups Risk and Insurance training.
+- Prior to meeting with Risk Management, student and advisor should view the Student Groups Risk and Insurance training in Vandal Sync.